 Notices

-Delivery of Notices

-All Notices to a Party must be delivered by hand or sent by post, courier, fax or email to that Party's address for Notices stated in Schedule 1.
+Requirements: All Notices must be:

+in writing and delivered by hand or sent by post, courier or email to the recipient Party's address for Notices stated in Schedule 1, and

-Notices must be signed or in the case of email sent by the appropriate manager or person having authority to do so.
+signed, or in the case of email sent, by the appropriate manager or person having authority to do so.

-Receipt of Notices

-A Notice will be considered to be received:
+Receipt of Notices: A Notice will be considered to be received:

-if delivered by hand, on the date it is delivered
+if delivered by hand or sent by courier, on the date it is delivered

-if sent by post within New Zealand, on the 3rd Business Day after the date it was sent
+if sent by post within New Zealand, on the 5th Business Day after the date it was sent

-if sent by post internationally, on the 7th Business Day after the date it was sent
+if sent by post internationally, on the 9th Business Day after the date it was sent, or

-if sent by courier, on the date it is delivered

-if sent by fax, on the sender receiving a fax machine report that it has been successfully sent, or

-if sent by email, at the time the email enters the recipient's information system as evidenced by a delivery receipt requested by the sender and it is not returned undelivered or as an error.
+if sent by email, at the time the email enters the recipient's information system and it is not returned undelivered or as an error,

-A Notice received after 5pm on a Business Day or on a day that is not a Business Day will be considered to be received on the next Business Day.
+but a Notice received after 5pm on a Business Day or on a day that is not a Business Day will be considered to be received on the next Business Day.

 Extraordinary Events

-No fault if failure due to an Extraordinary Event

-Neither Party will be liable to the other for any failure to perform its obligations under this Contract where the failure is due to an Extraordinary Event.
+No liability: Neither Party will be liable to the other for any failure to perform its obligations under this Contract to the extent the failure is due to an Extraordinary Event.

-Obligations of the affected Party

-A Party who wishes to claim suspension of its obligations due to an Extraordinary Event must notify the other Party as soon as reasonably possible.
+Obligations of affected Party: A Party who wishes to claim suspension of its obligations due to an Extraordinary Event must notify the other Party as soon as reasonably possible.
 The Notice must state:

 the nature of the circumstances giving rise to the Extraordinary Event